-Have you recently gotten a video or photo texted to you that looked like an old-school Atari pixelated mess?
-All smartphone users have had that happen from time to time.
+Have you recently received a video or photo texted to you that looked like an old-school Atari pixelated mess?
+Most smartphone users have had that happen from time to time.

-Our pic or video might look amazing when we take it.
-And it looks fantastic when we play it back on our device.
-But for some reason, when we send it to a friend or relative, it turns into a grainy horror show.
+Your picture or video might look amazing when you take it.
+And it looks fantastic when you play it back on your device.
+But for some reason, when you send it, it turns into a grainy horror show.

 In this article, we’re going to talk about how to fix blurry photos by exploring a number of image transmission options.